-+LIT2110, World Literature: Ancient through Renaissance
++LIT2110, World Literature: Ancient through Renaissance 3 hrs., 3 crs.

 Prerequisite: ENC1102 with a minimum grade of "C." (Meets Literature Humanities requirement.)
-Masterpieces, literary movements, forms, and themes of world literature from the Ancient World through the Renaissance.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+Major writers, literary trends, forms, themes, and the historical and cultural significance of world literature from the Ancient World through the Renaissance.
+Readings will include selections from the Western canon.
+This is a course for which students will produce extensive collegelevel writing and which requires completion with a minimum grade of "C."